Bricket Wood coven

 The Bricket Wood coven, or Hertfordshire coven is a coven of Gardnerian witches founded in the 1940s by Gerald Gardner.
 It is notable for being the first coven in the Gardnerian line, though having its supposed origins in the pre-Gardnerian New Forest coven.
-The coven formed after Gardner bought the Fiveacres Country Club, a naturist club in the village of Bricket Wood, Hertfordshire, southern England, and met within the club's grounds.
+The coven formed after Gardner bought a plot at the Fiveacres Country Club, a naturist club in the village of Bricket Wood, Hertfordshire, southern England, and met within the club's grounds.
 It played a significant part in the history of the neopagan religion of Wicca.

 Many important and influential figures in Wicca were once members of the coven, including Dafo, Doreen Valiente, Jack Bracelin, Fred Lamond, Dayonis and Lois Bourne.
 The coven is still active today, though it maintains secrecy and its history was only known up until the 1970s.

 History

 1940s

-Gardner founded the coven in the village of Bricket Wood around 1946 after moving to London from Highcliffe on the Sth Coast near the New Forest with his wife Donna.
+Gardner founded the coven in the village of Bricket Wood around 1946 after moving to London from Highcliffe on the South Coast near the New Forest with his wife Donna.
 Gardner claimed to have been initiated into the New Forest coven, where he learned the mysteries and practices of the witchcraft religion.
 Gardner, fearing that the "Old Religion", as he called it, would die out, decided to form a new coven near to his new home, where he could initiate more people into the craft and keep it alive.

 Gardner acted as the coven's High Priest, with Dafo acting as High Priestess.
 She had also been a member of the New Forest coven.
 Dafo remained a member of the coven until she left it by late 1952, annoyed at Gardner for seeking publicity.

 Gardner gained several members to the coven, all of whom were either members of the Fiveacres naturist club or were already witches, although Donna, Gardner's wife, never got involved, having no interest in witchcraft.
 They held their meetings on the grounds of the local wooded Fiveacres nudist club, which Gardner had purchased a small plot at in 1945.
 He was himself not interested in running the club, and as such appointed an administrator to take on the job.